patrikhuber/eos/share/readme.txt

 	VISAPP 2016, Rome, Italy.

 - expression_blendshapes_3448.bin:
 	6 expression blendshapes for the sfm_shape_3448 model.
-Contains the expressions angry, disgust, fear, happy, sad and surprised.
+Contains the expressions anger, disgust, fear, happiness, sadness and surprise.

 - sfm_3448_edge_topology.json:
 	Contains a precomputed list of the model's edges, and the two faces and vertices that are